Lectem/lectem.github.io/_posts/2020-01-02-The-debug-heap-that-created-bugs.markdown

 ![jackiechan-meme](/images/jackiechan-meme.jpg)

-** Update Jan 3, 2020: ** The bug is also present with single-threaded applications.
+**Update Jan 3, 2020**: The bug is also present with single-threaded applications.

 ## Memory corruption